bchretien/AlienFxLite/README.md

 A keyboard color management tool for Alienware laptops.

 This software was initially developed for M15x and M17x laptops.
-The latest modifications were tested on the M14x R2 laptop.
+The latest modifications were tested on the M14x R2 and R3 laptops.

 ## Dependencies